prometheus/docs/content/docs/practices/instrumentation.md

 a given metric.

-To pick between counter and gauge, there is a simple rule of thumb: if -metric To pick between counter and gauge, there is a simple rule of
-thumb: if the value can go down, it is a gauge.
+To pick between counter and gauge, there is a simple rule of thumb: if the value can go down, it is a gauge.

 Counters can only go up (and reset, such as when a process restarts).
 They are useful for accumulating the number of events, or the amount of something at